-It amazed me to actually meet someone without a credit history, not a bad credit history, but no credit history because this person has always paid for everything with cash.
+It amazed me to actually meet someone without a credit history, not a bad credit history, but no credit history; this person has always paid for everything in cash!

 We live in a society that runs on credit.
 There is always a business out there to extend credit to you so you can buy a house, car, start a business and everything in between.

 However, credit isn’t just handed over.
 A person has to prove their creditworthiness.
 Lenders base their decision on your three-digit credit score.